olevar2/MD/tools/fixing/forex_platform_optimization.md

    - Updated analysis_integration_service.py to use the adapters instead of direct imports
    - Updated ml_integration.py to use the adapters instead of direct imports

-9. **Analysis Engine, ML Workbench, and Strategy Execution Engine Cycle Resolution**: Implemented interface-based adapters for ML workbench functionality to break the circular dependency between analysis-engine-service, ml-workbench-service, and strategy-execution-engine:
+9. **Analysis Engine, ML Workbench, and Strategy Execution Engine Cycle Resolution**: Implemented interface-based adapters for ML workbench functionality to break the circular dependency between analysis-engine-service, ml_workbench-service, and strategy-execution-engine:
    - Created common interfaces in common-lib for ML workbench functionality
    - Implemented ModelOptimizationServiceAdapter and ReinforcementLearningServiceAdapter in analysis-engine-service and strategy-execution-engine
-   - Implemented MarketRegimeAnalyzerAdapter, PatternRecognitionServiceAdapter, and TechnicalAnalysisServiceAdapter in ml-workbench-service
+   - Implemented MarketRegimeAnalyzerAdapter, PatternRecognitionServiceAdapter, and TechnicalAnalysisServiceAdapter in ml_workbench-service
    - Updated optimization_integration.py to use the adapters instead of direct imports
 10. **Feature Store and ML Integration Cycle Resolution**: Implemented interface-based adapters for feature extraction and ML integration components to break the circular dependency between feature-store-service and ml-integration-service.
-11. **Analysis Engine, ML Workbench, and Risk Management Cycle Resolution**: Implemented interface-based adapters for analysis engine, ML model providers, and market regime analyzers to break the circular dependency between analysis-engine-service, ml-workbench-service, and risk-management-service.
+11. **Analysis Engine, ML Workbench, and Risk Management Cycle Resolution**: Implemented interface-based adapters for analysis engine, ML model providers, and market regime analyzers to break the circular dependency between analysis-engine-service, ml_workbench-service, and risk-management-service.
 12. **Standardized Error Handling in Risk Management Service**: Implemented comprehensive error handling with custom exceptions, correlation IDs, and standardized error responses in the risk-management-service.
 13. **Standardized Dependency Injection Framework**: Implemented a standardized dependency injection framework in common-lib to provide consistent service management across all services.
 14. **Standardized Event Bus Abstraction**: Implemented a standardized event bus abstraction in common-lib to provide consistent event-driven communication across all services.